 Mild Chicken Curry is a simple weeknight dinner of mildly spiced tomato-y chicken curry.
-It will remind you of Chicken Masala but is much easier.
+It will remind you of Chicken Masala but it is much easier.

-I am.
-However, my husband harbored a negative attitude toward Indian food for most of our married life.
+My husband harbored a negative attitude toward Indian food for most of our married life.
 He based his distaste on a negative experience in college with some highly-spiced curry.

 Two or three years ago we ventured into an Indian restaurant on a whim and became hooked on the Tomato-Coconut Soup.
 I decided to exploit the positive experience.